multimediaeval/multimediaeval.github.io/_editions/2020/tasks/medico.md

 The test dataset is now released.
 It can be downloaded from [https://drive.google.com/file/d/1uP2W2g0iCCS3T6Cf7TPmNdSX4gayOrv2/view?usp=sharing](https://drive.google.com/file/d/1uP2W2g0iCCS3T6Cf7TPmNdSX4gayOrv2/view?usp=sharing).

 #### Evaluation Methodology
 The task will use mean Intersection over Union (mIoU) or Jaccard index as an evaluation metric, which is a standard metric for all medical segmentation task.
 If the teams have the same mIoU values, then the teams will be further evaluated on the basis of the higher value of the dice coefficient.
-The submissions will be verified by inspecting the corresponding docker image.
-If you have a problem with submitting the docker image, we are flexible to accept a zip file that contains the predicted mask for task 1.
 We strongly recommend calculating other standard evaluation metrics such as dice coefficient, precision, recall, F2, and frame per second (FPS) for a comprehensive evaluation.

+#### Submission
+The submissions will be verified by inspecting the corresponding Docker image.
+If you have a problem with submitting the Docker image, we are flexible to accept a zip file that contains the predicted mask for task 1.
+For task 2, we require the Docker submission so that we can evaluate on the same hardware.
+For the more instruction about the Docker submission, please refer to our [GitHub](https://github.com/DebeshJha/Medico-automatic-polyp-segmentation-challenge/tree/master/submission) repository.

 #### Rules
 By registering this challenge, each individual or team agrees to use only the provided dataset.
 After the challenge, the dataset test dataset will be made available and the authors can only use it for publication or any non-commercial use.
 A participating team will be allowed to make a maximum of 5 submissions.
 The test data can not be used while training the model.
 The results will be evaluated by the organizers and presented at MediaEval 2020.